-- (a) A new permit for groundwater production will be considered together with all the currently existing permitted production within that Management Zone for a period not to exceed 40 years from the date of such new permit. - (b) District staff, in consultation with the District's hydrogeologist, shall determine whether such total production is consistent with the DFCs and/or PDLs. - (c) If the Management Zone's DFCs and/or PDLs will be exceeded if the new permit is granted, the District's general manager and professional hydrogeologist will determine a new reduced maximum allowable production for the new permit and all existing then permits together with a schedule for achieving the desired Management Zone's DFCs and PDLs. - (d) Thereafter the Board will consider the schedule recommended by the District's general manager and professional hydrogeologist and act as it determines.
-[Amended July 12, 2005] [Amended June 12, 2012] - 4.
+(b) District staff, in consultation with the District's hydrogeologist, shall determine whether such total production is consistent with the DFCs and/or PDLs.

+(c) If granting a new permit will cause the DFCs and/or PDLs of a Management Zone to be exceeded, the District's general manager and professional hydrogeologist will determine a new reduced maximum allowable production for the new permit and all currently existing permits together with a schedule for achieving the desired DFCs and PDLs of the Management Zone. (d) Thereafter the Board will consider the schedule recommended by the District's general manager and professional hydrogeologist and act as it determines.
+[Amended July 12, 2005] [Amended June 12, 2012]

 The Board may adjust permitted production within a Management Zone, based upon the results of a review, evaluation, study, and monitoring, and any evidence presented at a public hearing, if it finds the adjustment is appropriate.
 [Amended July 12, 2005] [Amended June 12, 2012]